 This article was posted on Tuesday, July 19th, 2016 at 7:57 pm and is filed under Children's Songs, Countries & Cultures, Dutch, Dutch Children's Songs, Frisian, German, German Children's Songs, Germany, Germany, Languages, Netherlands, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply

 I think I recognize the song.
 It is German and is called “Suse, liebe Suse, was raschelt im Stroh”.
 There are several versions of it floating around on the internet.
 Here is a pretty good one from YouTube: